 Criterion For residents without an indwelling catheter in place or removed >2 calendar days prior to the date of event, where day of catheter removal is equal to day 1: 1 Either of the following (Signs & Symptoms): 1.
 Acute dysuria 2.
-Acute pain, swelling, or tenderness of the testes, epididymis, or prostate AND Either of the following (Laboratory and Diagnostic Testing): 1.
-Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a hostorium of ≥105 CFU/ml 2 which is a bacterium of ≥10 5 CFU/ml Either of the following: 1.
-Fever + [Single temperature ≥ 37.8°C (>100°F), or >37.2°C (> 99°F) on repeated occasions, or an increase of >1.1°C (>2°F) over baseline] 2.
-Leukocytosis (>14,000 cells/mm3 or Left shift [>6% or 1,500 bands/mm3]) AND One or more of the following (New and/or marked increase): 1.
+Acute pain, swelling, or tenderness of the testes, epididymis, or prostate AND A positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥10 CFU/ml 2 Either of the following: 1.
+Fever+ [Single temperature ≥ 37.8°C (&gt;100°F), or &gt;37.2°C (&gt; 99°F) on repeated occasions, or an increase of &gt;1.1°C (&gt;2°F) over baseline] 2.
+Leukocytosis (&gt;14,000 cells/mm3 or Left shift [&gt;6% or 1,500 bands/mm3]) AND One or more of the following (New and/or marked increase): Costovertebral angle pain or tenderness Suprapubic tenderness Visible (Gross) hematuria Incontinence Urinary urgency Urinary frequency AND A positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥10 CFU/ml 3 Two or more of the following (New and/or marked increase): 1.
 Costovertebral angle pain or tenderness 2.
-Suprapubic tenderness 3.
-Visible (Gross) hematuria 4.
-Incontinence 5.
-Urinary urgency 6.
-Urinary frequency Either of the following (Laboratory and Diagnostic Testing): 1.
-Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml
+Incontinence 3.
+Urinary urgency 4.
+Urinary frequency 5.
+Suprapubic tenderness 6.
+Visible (gross) hematuria AND A positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of $\geq 10^5$ CFU/ml Footnote: + Fever can be used to meet SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).

-William I was a second and a second a second and a second a second and

-Criterion For residents without an indwelling catheter in place or removed >2 calendar days prior to the date of event, where day of catheter removal is equal to day 1:

-3 Two or more of the following (New and/or marked increase):

-1. Costovertebral angle pain or tenderness

-2. Incontinence

-3. Urinary urgency

-4. Urinary frequency

-5. Suprapubic tenderness

-6. Visible (gross) hematuria

-AND

-Either of the following (Laboratory and Diagnostic Testing):

-1. Specimen collected from clean catch voided urine and positive

-culture with no more than 2 species of microorganisms, at least one

-of which is a bacterium of ≥10 5 CFU/ml

-Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml

-Footnote:

-1. + Fever can be used to meet SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).

-$\begin{tabular}{ll} Table 3. & Criteria for Catheter-associated Symptomatic Urinary Tract Infection (CASUTI) \end{tabular}$
+Table 3.
+Criteria for Catheter-associated Symptomatic Urinary Tract Infection (CASUTI)

-Criterion For residents with an indwelling catheter in place or removed within 2 calendar days prior to event onset, where day of catheter removal is equal to day 1: One or more of the following (Signs and Symptoms and Laboratory and Diagnostic Testing): Fever+[Single temperature ≥ 37.8°C (>100°F), or >37.2°C (> 99°F) on repeated occasions, or an increase of >1.1°C (>2°F) over baseline] Rigors New onset hypotension, with no alternate non-infectious cause New onset confusion/functional decline with no alternate diagnosis AND leukocytosis (>14,000 cells/mm3 or Left shift [>6% or 1,500 bands/mm3]) 5.
-New or marked increase in suprapubic tenderness 6.
-New or marked increase in costovertebral angle pain or tenderness 7.
-Acute pain, swelling, or tenderness of the testes, epididymis, or prostate 8.
-Purulent discharge from around the catheter insertion site AND Any of the following: If urinary catheter removed within last 2 calendar days: 1.
-Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is bacterium of ≥105 CFU/ml If urinary catheter in place: 3.
-Specimen collected from indwelling catheter and positive with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml Footnote: 1.
-Fever can be used to meet CA-SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).
+Criterion For residents with an indwelling catheter in place or removed within 2 calendar days prior to event onset, where day of catheter removal is equal to day 1: One or more of the following (Signs and Symptoms and Laboratory and Diagnostic Testing): Fever+[Single temperature ≥ 37.8°C (&gt;100°F), or &gt;37.2°C (&gt; 99°F) on repeated occasions, or an increase of &gt;1.1°C (&gt;2°F) over baseline] Rigors New onset hypotension, with no alternate non-infectious cause New onset confusion/functional decline with no alternate diagnosis AND leukocytosis (&gt;14,000 cells/mm3 or Left shift [&gt;6% or 1,500 bands/mm3]) New or marked increase in suprapubic tenderness New or marked increase in costovertebral angle pain or tenderness Acute pain, swelling, or tenderness of the testes, epididymis, or prostate Purulent discharge from around the catheter insertion site AND A positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml Footnote: Fever can be used to meet CA-SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).